 - Parental Responsibility Order – this gives a non married father or guardian legal rights and responsibilities to make parental decisions in respect of their children.

 - Prohibited Steps Order – this is where one parent objects to the decisions the other is making in relation to their child.
 This can include an order to prevent the child from leaving the country.

 - Specific Issue Order – this is where parents are disagree on a particular aspect of their children’s upbringing i.e. which school the children should go to.

 In the event urgent and immediate steps are required to safeguard the well being and welfare of your children, the child law solicitors at Pindoria Solicitors are able to act with urgency and necessary speed to help you obtain an emergency Court Order.

 No one can remove the child from the UK (for more than one month) where there is a Child Arrangements Order unless written consent is obtained of every person who has parental responsibility or allowed by the court.

 If there is no Child Arrangement Order in place, either parent can, take the child abroad without any restriction or need for prior consent.
 However, this could be prevented by the other parent obtaining from the court either a Prohibited Steps Order or Specific Issue Order forbidding the child be taken abroad.

 If the parents cannot reach agreement on their child or children matters then involving the court should be used as last resort.

-Please contact our divorce Solicitor London to know more about the services we can offer on children matters.
+Please contact our divorce Solicitor London to know more about the services and get the right advice and arrangements regarding child custody.